jhuintprog/spring2020/finproj/index.md

 Moves out of bounds, or moves by more than 1 unit of distance, are not allowed under any circumstances.

 Case 2 of `allowMove` allows an entity to "push" a moveable entity.
-Here's an example where the hero pushes an inanimate entity represented by the `*` glyph:
+Here's an example where the Hero pushes an inanimate entity represented by the `*` glyph:

-TODO: video showing the hero pushing a boulder
+TODO: video showing the Hero pushing a boulder

 **Important**: the `allowMove` member function should not change any game data, such as the position of any `Entity` objects.
 It just determines whether or not a proposed move would be legal.

 The `enactMove` member function carries out a move approved by a prior call to `allowMove`.
 Usually, this just means changing the current position of an `Entity`.
 In the case of an entity pushing a moveable entity, the positions of both entities will need to be updated.

 The `checkGameResult` member function should return a `GameResult` value based on the current game state.
 If any entity with the "h" property has reached a `Goal` tile, it should return `GameResult::HERO_WINS`.
 If any entity with the "m" property occupies a position where an entity with the "h" property is located, it should return `GameRules::HERO_LOSES`.
 Otherwise, it should return `GameResult::UNKNOWN`.

+### TextUI class

+The `TextUI` class is an implementation of `UI` which interacts with the user using `cin` and `cout`.
+Its member functions should behave as follows.

+The `getMoveDirection` should print the prompt `Your move (u/d/l/r): `, and then read a single input token.
+If the token is `u`, `d`, `l`, or `r`, meaning "up", "down", "left", or "right", then the appropriate `Direction` value should be returned.
+Otherwise, the message "`Unknown direction`" should be printed, and the function should try again to read a valid direction.
+The function should continue until the user enters a valid direction.

+The `displayMessage` member function should save the parameter string value in a field.

+The `render` member function should print a representation of the maze, one line of text per row of the maze, using the appropriate glyph character for each `Tile` and `Entity`.
+As a special case, if two entities occupy the same position, the glyph of the entity that was added later should take priority.
+(For example, if the Minotaur entity was added after the Hero entity, and the Minotaur has captured the Hero, the Minotaur's glyph should be printed, rather than the Hero's glyph.)

+Also, after printing the representation of the maze, the `render` member function should check to see if a message (from a prior call to `displayMessage`) is waiting to be displayed.
+If so, it should be printed on a single line after the maze representation, preceeded by a colon and space.

 ## Recommended approach